radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security-and-access-controls.md

 7. In the Target Filter, enter an applicable LDAP filter to narrow the entries affected by the access control rule.
 This step is optional.

 8. For the Target Attributes, select either “equal to” (=) or “not equal to” (!=) from the drop-down list.
 Then choose to either have the access rule apply to “all” or “custom”.
-If custom is selected, click the SELECT button to narrow the list.
+If custom is selected, click SELECT to narrow the list.

     If you choose custom, and your attribute doesn’t appear in the list, you must update the RadiantOne LDAP schema appropriately before setting the ACI.
 For details on this, please see [Extending RadiantOne LDAP Schema]().
 After the schema has been updated, go back to the Settings tab > Security section > Access Controls sub-section and follow the steps mentioned above to add the custom attribute list.